bandeepsingh123/Obsidian/Cs-notes/ASSIGNMENT 1 - Research & Environment Setup.md

 HTTP request format (GET /path HTTP/1.1):
 - GET: Fetch data from server
 - path HTTP: The path to the resource you want
+- 1.1: The HTTP version you're using

+HTTP response format (HTTP/1.1 200 OK):
 -
 ## Reference